1800RESPECT Procurement – Pre-release notice

 NOTICE: Changes to the procurement timeline

-In light of the coronavirus (COVID-19) situation, the procurement process to secure a suitably qualified organisation or group of organisations to deliver 1800RESPECT has been delayed.
+In light of the coronavirus (COVID-19) pandemic, the procurement process to secure a suitably qualified organisation or group of organisations to deliver 1800RESPECT was delayed.

 1800RESPECT procurement information

 The Department of Social Services will conduct a two-stage open competitive procurement process involving a REOI followed by a Request for Tender to shortlisted respondents.
 The purpose of the procurement is to secure a suitable organisation or group of organisations to deliver 1800RESPECT, the national telephone and online counselling and information service for people impacted by family, domestic and sexual violence.